bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 https://github.com/andrewmcgr/klipper_tmc_autotune

+**Note: Two users on Discords reported that enabling autotune on extruder caused an over temperature warning for the extruder driver.
+If you get a warning, comment extruder driver out.**

 ## 1) Autotune installation

 Qidi Q2 comes with an unknown version of this so I first renamed old files.